rapidsai/cudf/cpp/doxygen/developer_guide/DOCUMENTATION.md

      * @endcode
      *

-Although using 3 backtick marks \`\`\` for example blocks will work too, they do not standout as well in VS Code and other source editors.
+Although using 3 backtick marks \`\`\` for example blocks will work too, they do not stand out as well in VS Code and other source editors.

 Do not use the `@example` tag in the comments for a declaration, or doxygen will interpret the entire source file as example source code.
 The source file is then published under a separate _Examples_ page in the output.